mikecheninoulu/Unsupervised_IEPGAN/README.md

 The generated GIH of the FAUST dataset will be around 13GB.

-You can also directly download it from the link below:
+You can also directly download it from the link here:
 [FAUST GIH link](https://drive.google.com/file/d/1TxJKwxOc-GCwFY1qXtmrmzSUjf3vDo-a/view?usp=sharing).

 ## Usage